Question: How do I compare two moisturizers when I am acne-prone?

 Choose one calm next move

 Scan both ingredient lists in Rico.
-Use the product-fit read to choose the one that makes more sense for your skin concern, routine, and texture tolerance.
+Use the Skin Fit read to choose the one that makes more sense for your skin concern, routine, and texture tolerance.
 If the product does not look like a strong match, do not force it because the packaging, reviews, or trend made it feel urgent.
 Compare a product that does the same routine job with fewer fit concerns.

 Use a better-fit swap when the formula feels off